obedAdu-Gyamfi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 script that displays the 10 newest files in the current directory.Requirements,One file per line Sorted from the newest to the oldest script takes a list of words as input and prints only words that appear exactly once.
-Displays lines containing the root from /etc/passwd
+Displays lines containing the root from /etc/passwd Displays the number of lines that contains the pattern bin in the file /etc/passwd Displays lines containing the pattern root and 3 lines after them in the file /etc/passwd Displays all the lines in the file /etc/passwd that do not contain the pattern bin Displays all lines of the file /etc/ssh/sshd_config starting with a letter Replaces all character A and c from input to Z and e respectively Creates a script that removes all the letters c and C from input Script reverse it's input
+Script displays all users and their home directories, sorted by users.